lisaorii/lisaorii.github.io/_pages/about.md

 Hello!

-I am Lisa, an first year Ph.D. student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I am Lisa, an 2nd year Ph.D. student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 I am advised by Professor Richard Anderson in the [ICTD Lab](https://ictd.cs.washington.edu/).

 My research interests are HCI (human-computer interaction) and ICTD (information and communication technology for development).
-My research objective is to mitigate social and technical challenges faced by groups that are oppressed by their intersectional identities.
-I am especially interested in exploring equitable technologies in healthcare settings in low-income and low-resource communities.
+My research interests are in designing technologies that support people who experience stigmatized health in low-income and low-resource communities.

 I received my Bachelor's from Wellesley College, where I double majored in Computer Science and Philosophy.